chensiun/react-color-thief/README.md

 | `getColorAsync(imageUrl[, quality])` | `[r, g, b]` |
 | `convertColorRgb(rgbArray)` | `"rgb(r, g, b)"` |

-*`colorCount` determines the size of the palette; the number of colors returned.
-If not set, it defaults to 10.*
+*`*colorCount` determines the size of the palette; the number of colors returned.
+If not set, it defaults to 10.*<br/>
-*`quality` is an optional argument.
+*`*quality` is an optional argument.
 It needs to be an integer.
 1 is the highest quality settings.
 10 is the default.
 There is a trade-off between quality and speed.
 The bigger the number, the faster the palette generation but the greater the likelihood that colors will be missed.*